aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Not all of these considerations necessarily can be applied at the same time though.
 All these considerations describe some sort of **perfection**.
 And our goal is not to reach perfection, but to constantly move towards it.
 Just having the perfect in mind makes us better and better with each journey.

-And, most importantly, remember that this is **my** version of a good MR. You can draw **your**s, or event better: your **team**'s version of a good MR based on your specific metrics, e.g. how fast you want a change, team culture, the way the team communicates, how discussions look like usually in an MR, etc...
+And, most importantly, remember that this is **my** version of a good MR. You can draw **your**s, or even better: your **team**'s version of a good MR based on your specific metrics, e.g. how fast you want a change, team culture, the way the team communicates, how discussions look like usually in an MR, etc...
 And remember everything depends.
-There are no strict rules in this context, only considerations that is better **if** they could be done.
-From a task to another you will need a completely different sort of MR and considerations.
+There are no strict rules in this context, only considerations that are better **if** they could be done.
+From one task to another, you will need a completely different sort of MR and considerations.

-Feel free to use any of my suggestions above though while creating your versions of good MR. Or share with me if you have any other consideration you are proud of.
+Feel free to use any of my suggestions above though while creating your versions of good MR. Or share with me if you have any other considerations you are proud of.

 Unfortunately, my blog does not have a comment section, but you can [open an issue or a discussion on GitHub](https://github.com/aghArdeshir/aghardeshir.github.io/) if you have anything to share, any idea, question, disagreement, or want to contribute to this blog post in any other way.

 Thanks for reading! ❤️

-// TODO: we again have todo s in the post. search and eliminate them
 // TODO: run SEO?Lighthouse checks to see how it performs in SEO